darrenkidd/parse-heroku-foundation/README.md

 # Set Up

+## First Steps

+Open a new terminal and type the following at the prompt:

+    $ npm install

+This might take some time.

 ## Parse Dashboard

 To get the Parse Dashboard up and running, edit the `dashboard.config.json` file and add in the correct information for your app.